apache/kudu/faq.md

 partitioning, or query throughput at the expense of concurrency through hash partitioning.

-#### Is there any limitation to the size of data that can be added to a column?

-There is no hard limit imposed by Kudu, but large values (10s of KB and above) are likely to perform poorly and may cause stability issues in current releases.

 #### Does Kudu support dynamic partitioning?

 Kudu is a storage engine, not a SQL engine.
 Dynamic partitions are created at